Mohammed-Saeed111/Project_Using_Bootstrap/README.md

 # 🌐 Project Using Bootstrap

 A clean and responsive **landing page** built using **HTML**, **CSS**, and **Bootstrap 5**.
-This project showcases how to build a visually appealing, mobile-friendly webpage layout using Bootstrap's grid system and components.
+This project demonstrates how to create a simple, visually appealing, and mobile-friendly webpage layout using Bootstrap's grid system and prebuilt components.

 ## 🌍 Live Demo

-> *(Add the live preview link here if deployed, e.g., on Vercel, Netlify, or GitHub Pages)*
+> *(If deployed, provide a link to the live version of your project here)*

 ## 🛠️ Tech Stack

-- **HTML5** – Markup structure
+- **HTML5** – Structure of the webpage
 - **CSS3** – Custom styling
-- **Bootstrap 5** – Responsive design and layout
+- **Bootstrap 5** – Responsive layout and design components

 ## ✨ Features

-- Hero section with a call to action
+- Responsive layout using Bootstrap's grid system
-- Navigation bar with logo and menu items
+- Navigation bar with links
-- Services or features section
+- Hero section with a call-to-action
-- Testimonials or About section
+- Sections for services or features
-- Contact form or footer
+- Simple contact form or footer
-- Fully responsive across all devices
+- Fully responsive for mobile, tablet, and desktop views

 ## 📁 Project Structure